andotherstuff/garland-protocol/garland-v0.1.md

 #### Fork Detection

-Forks occur when two commits share the same `prev` value—both claim to follow the same parent.
+Forks occur when two commits share the same `prev` value, meaning both claim to follow the same parent.
 During traversal:

 1. If multiple events have the same `prev`, a fork exists
 2. The event with the later `created_at` timestamp is the canonical head